Steve Kerr: Phoenix Suns (2004–2010)

 On April 15, 2004, Kerr was announced as a member of a potential group of buyers that would acquire his old team, the Phoenix Suns, from Jerry Colangelo for $300 million.
-He became part of Suns management, acting as a consultant.
+Kerr became part of Suns management, acting as a consultant.
 During the 2006 NBA All-Star Weekend, he was a member of the San Antonio team that won the Shooting Stars Competition.

-On June 2, 2007, Kerr announced that he would become the general manager of the Phoenix Suns beginning with the 2007–2008 season.
+On June 2, 2007, Kerr announced that he would become the general manager of the Phoenix Suns beginning with the 2007–08 season.
 In 2008, the Suns traded forward Shawn Marion and guard Marcus Banks to the Miami Heat in exchange for Shaquille O'Neal.
 The Suns were eliminated by the San Antonio Spurs in five games in the first round of the playoffs.
 On December 10, 2008, Kerr continued to remake the Suns roster by trading Boris Diaw, Raja Bell, and Sean Singletary to the Charlotte Bobcats in exchange for Jason Richardson, Jared Dudley, and the Bobcats' 2010 second-round draft pick, which was used to draft Gani Lawal of Georgia Tech.
-On June 25, 2009, Kerr traded O'Neal to the Cleveland Cavaliers for Ben Wallace, Sasha Pavlovic, a future second-round draft pick and cash.
+On June 25, 2009, he traded O'Neal to the Cleveland Cavaliers for Ben Wallace, Sasha Pavlovic, a future second-round draft pick and cash.

 On May 5, 2010, the Suns wore their "Noche Latina" Los Suns jerseys in Game 2 against the Spurs to be united against the controversial Arizona immigration law.
 Kerr himself compared the law to Nazi Germany.

-On June 30, 2010, Kerr left the Phoenix Suns as president of basketball operations and general manager as his contract ran out.
+In 2010, Kerr left the Suns as president of basketball operations and general manager.
 He continued to own less than one percent of the Suns' organization until 2014, when he decided to coach the Golden State Warriors.